 Have not we heard numerous stories of how colleagues became friends?
 These same people then went on to start their own venture.
 A working place is ideal to create friendships.
 There is nothing wrong with it.
 Your human capital management director might say that it is best in the interest of the organization to keep only professional relationships.
 But does the heart listen?

 Unlike before, you have to more open about your friends at your working place.
 This way, you will gain more trust.
-On virtue of you acknowledging that you have the flexibility to develop personal relationships with colleagues, you will become a more affable person.
+On the virtue of you acknowledge that you have the flexibility to develop personal relationships with colleagues, you will become a more affable person.